Public Art: Irishtown Commission Skip to main content

 Noah Rose is an artist based in Headford, County Galway and working internationally.
 He specialises in creating sculptural work for public space, always developed in response to context, through original research, and often incorporating community engaged practice.
 His work is fundamentally interested in investigating the nature of what defines a place, its specific qualities, within its geographical, cultural and socio-historical context.
 Working through a variety of media including sculpture, drawing, installation, photography and archival research, his practice is rooted in a passionate desire to understand connections between the past and present.
 He has undertaken a significant number of public art commissions across Ireland, the UK and internationally.
 Notable commissions and residencies undertaken in Mayo include: ‘Changing Tracks’ (2014), a pan-European public art programme that led to a sculptural installation along the Great Western Greenway and the Tír Sáile Research Residency (2017) in collaboration with artist Selma Makela.

 This commission is part of Mayo County Council’s Public Art Programme, funded by the Department of Housing, Local Government and Heritage under the Per Cent for Art Scheme.
-The purpose of the percent for art scheme is to commission artists to create new work.
+This funding enables the council to commission high quality and ambitious contemporary art for the public in everyday settings throughout county Mayo.

 For more information about the Public Art Programme visit: https://www.mayo.ie/arts/public-art.